L'Agulhas: Climate

 L'Agulhas has a mild semi-arid climate (BSk, according to the Köppen climate classification).
 Summers are mild and dry, winters are cool and wetter.
 The average annual precipitation is 276 mm, with most rainfall occurring mainly during winter.

+Fishing

+The local Agulhas Bank, known for its fishing, is reputed to have the richest fishing area in the Southern Hemisphere.

 Another source gives different data, showing that it has a warm-summer Mediterranean climate (Köppen: Csb), with most precipitation falling in June.